viltu-jujhajiya/Anomaly-Detection-in-Financial-Transactions/README.md

 # Anomaly-Detection-in-Financial-Transactions

 ## Overview
-Main obejctive of this project is to detect anomalies in transactions.
+Main objective of this project is to detect anomalies in transactions.
 By leveraging statistical methods and anomaly detection algorithms, one can identify fraudulent or suspicious activities in transactional data.

 ## Dataset
 [Transactional Anomalies Dataset](https://www.kaggle.com/datasets/agitamuhammad/transactional-anomalies-dataset) consists of 1000 transactions data with 12 features.